igrafx/mining-python-sdk/README.md

 ## Docs

 The documentation is built with [Sphinx 1.8.0](https://www.sphinx-doc.org/en/master/) and can be found at `sphinxdocs/_build/index.html`.
-To regenerate the doc, simply go to `sphinxdocs` and use the command `make html` (this requires Sphinx, which can be installed through pip)
+To regenerate the doc, simply go to `sphinxdocs` and use the command `make html` (this requires Sphinx, which can be installed through pip, see [above](#requirements))

+## Running the tests

+The tests are written for pytest, which should be installed with this package.
+Navigate to the test folder and run `pytest -v` (the -v flag is optional but can help see what fails )